Accelerating vRAN and O-RAN with SIMD: Architectural Perspectives and Performance Evaluation

-Compared to a baseline vRAN configuration without SIMD acceleration, SIMD-based MIMO processing demonstrates up to 50\% speedup, primarily due to optimization of the matrix inversion stage.
-As shown in Fig.~\ref{fig:SIMD_Combined}\subref{fig:Acceleration}, this performance gain is consistently observed across different MIMO sizes ($2\times2$, $4\times4$, $8\times8$), where matrix inversion accounts for the largest portion of processing time and benefits the most from SIMD acceleration.
-Although this step is the primary computational bottleneck in linear MIMO receivers, SIMD offers the greatest opportunity for reducing end-to-end latency.
-When reducing data precision from double to single (float), the system maintains comparable accuracy while achieving additional acceleration gains.
+As shown in Fig.~\ref{fig:SIMD_Combined}\subref{fig:Acceleration}, SIMD-based MIMO processing demonstrates approximately 50\% speedup compared to a baseline vRAN configuration without SIMD acceleration, primarily due to optimization of the matrix inversion.
+This performance gain is observed across different MIMO sizes ($2\times2$, $4\times4$, and $8\times8$), where matrix inversion accounts for the largest portion of the processing time and benefits the most from SIMD acceleration.
+For example, in the $2\times2$ MIMO configuration, the detection processing time is reduced from approximately $3.3\,\mu\text{s}$ to less than $1.5\,\mu\text{s}$ when SIMD acceleration is enabled.
+We profiled the acceleration gains for each sub-module of LMMSE detection block rather than isolated vector processing alone.
+As a result, the observed speedups are lower than the theoretically ideal SIMD speedups, since they include data movement, load/store latency, and interface overheads within the detection block.
+Nevertheless, a consistent speedup of more than twofold in the computationally dominant stage reduces overall L1 processing latency.
+Since linear MIMO detection is the primary computational bottleneck in L1 processing, SIMD acceleration offers the greatest opportunity for reducing end-to-end processing latency.
+When reducing data precision from double to single, the system maintains comparable accuracy while achieving additional acceleration gains.
 As vRAN manufacturers increasingly adopt high-performance CPUs, using AVX-512 instructions with 512-bit vector registers can further maximize the processing speed.